...

 Track Customer Purchase History

-Link POS data to online/app activity for a unified profile showing lifetime value used to incentivize.
+Link POS data to online/app activity to create a unified profile that shows lifetime value used to incentivize.

 Manage Loyalty Programs

-Centralize points tracking and redemptions while tailoring rewards based on purchase patterns.
+Centralize point tracking and redemptions while tailoring rewards to purchase patterns.

 Real Estate